 The best “where to stay” tip is to be within comfortable walking distance to a subway station.
 From there, you’ll be able to access all the places you’d like to visit.

 New York City hotels are quite pricey, making it ideal if you have hotel points to use for an award stay.
 Hyatt is a Chase transfer partner with solid redemptions and IHG points can be earned with the cash and points trick.
 New York City has hotel properties in all major hotel loyalty programs, which could also make for a lucrative points-earning opportunity for paid stays.

-If you don’t collect hotel points, you could use TripAdvisor’s list of the top value hotels in New York City.
+If you don’t collect hotel points, you could check out these 4 New York hotels under $150 or check TripAdvisor’s list of the top value hotels in New York City.
 Keep in mind value is relative in NYC and could mean value in location and amenities, too.
 Here’s a sampling from the list.

 I’m not a food critic, but I’m no stranger to a fantastic meal.
 New York City has an endless number of fantastic restaurants.
 Whether you eat at one of the recommended restaurants below or seek out your own, promise yourself to stay away from tourist trap chains and fast food.
 All of the suggestions below are based on personal and/or firsthand experience.
 (I’m hungry just typing these!)

 - Cornelia Street Cafe

 - Sushi Zen